 Ques.
 Who conducts Odisha NEET Counselling 2026?

 Ans.
 Odisha NEET Counselling 2026 is conducted by the Odisha Joint Entrance Examination (OJEE) Board under the Directorate of Medical Education and Training, Government of Odisha.
-The official portal for counselling is ojee.nic.in.
-OJEE handles registration, document verification, merit list, choice filling, and seat allotment for MBBS and BDS admissions through the state quota.
+OJEE handles registration, document verification, state merit list, choice filling, and seat allotment for MBBS and BDS admissions through the state quota on the portal ojee.nic.in.

 Ans.
-Based on the 2025 fee structure, the registration fee is ₹1,000 for General/EWS/SEBC candidates and ₹500 for SC/ST/PwD candidates.
+The registration fee for Odisha NEET UG Counselling 2026 is Rs.
+1,000 for General/EWS/SEBC candidates and Rs.
+500 for SC/ST/PwD candidates.
 This fee is non-refundable.
-At the time of allotment, you also pay a refundable seat confirmation deposit of ₹10,000 (General) or ₹5,000 (SC/ST).
-The deposit is returned if you report to the allotted college and complete admission formalities.
-It is forfeited if you do not report.
+At the time of seat allotment, you also pay a refundable seat confirmation deposit of Rs.
+10,000 (General/EWS/SEBC) or Rs.
+5,000 (SC/ST).
+The deposit is refunded when you report to the college and complete admission formalities.

 Ques.
-How many MBBS seats are there in Odisha through OJEE state quota?
+How many MBBS seats are available in Odisha through OJEE state quota?

 Ans.
-Odisha has approximately 2,675 total MBBS seats across 19 medical colleges (12 government + 5 private + AIIMS Bhubaneswar).
-Of these, around 1,813 seats are available under state quota through OJEE.
-Government colleges fill 85% of their seats as state quota.
-Private colleges fill 100% through OJEE.
-AIIMS Bhubaneswar (125 seats) has its own admission process and does not participate in OJEE counselling.
+Approximately 1,813 MBBS seats are available through OJEE state quota.
+Odisha has around 2,675 total MBBS seats across 19 medical colleges.
+Government colleges fill 85% of their seats as state quota via OJEE and the remaining 15% goes to All India Quota through MCC.
+Private colleges fill 100% of seats through OJEE.
+AIIMS Bhubaneswar (125 seats) is a central institution and uses its own admission process — it is not part of OJEE counselling.

 Ques.
 What is the difference between Freeze and Float in OJEE counselling?

 Ans.
-After allotment in each round, you must choose Freeze or Float.
+After allotment in each round, you choose one of two options:

-• Freeze means you accept the allotted seat and exit all further rounds.
-You proceed directly to college admission.
+• Freeze: Accept the allotted seat and exit all further rounds.
+You go directly to college admission.
 No upgradation is possible after Freeze.

-• Float means you accept the current seat but stay eligible for upgradation to a higher-preference college in the next round.
-If no better seat is found, you keep your current allotment.
-Float is generally the safer choice unless you are fully satisfied with your Round 1 seat.
+• Float: Accept the current seat but stay in the next round for a possible upgrade to a higher-preference college.
+If no better seat is available, you keep the current allotment.
+Float is the safer choice unless you are fully satisfied with your current allotment.

 Ques.
-Is AIIMS Bhubaneswar part of Odisha NEET Counselling?
+Is AIIMS Bhubaneswar part of Odisha NEET counselling through OJEE?

 Ques.
 What is the bond obligation for Odisha state quota MBBS admission?

 Ans.
-All candidates admitted through Odisha state quota must sign a bond on ₹21 non-judicial stamp paper at the time of reporting to the college.
-This bond commits you to two years of compulsory medical service in Odisha after completing your MBBS degree.
-If you break this bond, the penalty is ₹25 lakh.
-If you drop out mid-course before completing MBBS, the penalty is ₹10 lakh.
-Prepare the bond document before the reporting date.
+All candidates admitted through Odisha state quota must sign a bond on Rs.
+21 non-judicial stamp paper at the time of reporting to college.
+This bond commits you to two years of compulsory medical service in Odisha after completing your MBBS.
+The penalty for breaking the bond is Rs.
+25 lakh.
+Dropping out mid-course before completing MBBS carries a penalty of Rs.
+10 lakh.
+Prepare the bond document before your reporting date.